AU-ENVS-Bioinformatics/RauENVS/README.md

 library(RauENVS)
 ```

 and find RMarkdown templates in Rstudio.
-New file -> RMarkdown -> Template
+New file -> RMarkdown -> Template .

+> Please close and open Rstudio if you don't see changes immediately :).

 ![Example](https://rstudio.github.io/rstudio-extensions/resources/rmarkdown_templates/images/new_r_markdown.png)